Chelsea486MHz/Phorcys/doc/install.md

 As compression-based logic bombs are capable of impacting your host, a Docker Compose file is provided, setting up the container with a configurable memory limit to mitigate such attack.

-Run the following command at the root of this repository to run Phorcys in a Docker container with memory limitations:
+Run the following command at the root of this repository to build the Phorcys container:

 ```
-$ docker compose up
+$ docker build -t phorcys -f Docker/Dockerfile .
 ```

 ## Arguments reference